Updated: 5 days ago

 1) You could fall to the floor and lay there writhing in pain like you’ve just been clocked in the jaw by Mike Tyson in his prime;

-2) You could throw on your boxing gloves with the sole purpose of pummeling the copy editor so hard he or she enters another dimension; or
+2) You could throw on your boxing gloves with the sole purpose of pummeling the copy editor so hard they enter another dimension; or

 3) You could take a deep breath and attempt to analyze the edits objectively.